Exhibit Curated and Digitized by Cathy Dalton

 Share Your Story

-Do you have any local African American portraits or information related to a portrait?
+Do you have any local baseball information or artifacts?
 We would love to hear from you!
 The Lynchburg Museum System is actively seeking material to illustrate the full history of our city.

 Call (434) 455-6226 or email museum@lynchburgva.gov